 The Forensic genealogical case File of Meghan Markle's Ancestry

 When unravelling the Irish and Windsor Connnection, we do so to extend a welcome to Meghan and why not, in a way she's coming home to explore her Irish roots.
 In Meghan and her Irish ancestral connections, we see the complexities of world politics and global connectedness.
 How an irish emigrant impacted on Windor is a story worth telling.
 We are still looking for the exact origins of the MCCAGUE ancestry and as more information is coming to light as we speak, we will certainly keep you posted.
+The latest news tells us of the impending move back to Windsor from Kensington svo the ancestral story continues.

 Our evidence from Public Records, freely available online through the Catholic Parish Registers and other resources are of Meghan Markle's ancestry being McCAGUE.
 Family lore tells us that she married an English Soldier Thomas BIRD and embraced an Army Wife's life travelling overseas to many countries as part of the retinue involved with the regiment.
 The regiment was the famous Cheshire Regiment , a line infantry regiment of the British Army, and part of the Prince of Wales' Division.
 The 22nd Regiment of Foot was raised by the Duke of Norfolk in 1689.
 Raising a regiment meant provisioning, feeding, arming the men in that regiment out one's own resources and gaining titles, honours and rewards from the crown in return.